omgmog/talk-cardboctober/talk.md

 >Speech recognition
 >Zombie Survival

-^ So I decided to try and put some of these APIs to use
+^ So I decided to try and put some of these web APIs to use

 ---
 ![inline](images/video.gif)

-^ Video playback in a scene.
-The twist here being that I'm extracting the dominant colors from each frame and using them to light the scene.
-This really made my phone struggle.
+^ I created a vr cinema to showcase Video playback in a scene.
+In this hack I'm extracting the dominant colors from each frame and using them to light the scene.
+Unfortunately, rendering video in 3D and extracting colors from each frame really made my phone choke.

 ---
 ![inline](images/beats.gif)

-^ Playing sounds.
-I made a beat sequencer using a selection of sounds.
-This was actually an adaptation from something I had done in 2D a couple of months ago.
+^ I built a beat sequencer to showcase playing sounds.
+It uses a selection of sounds for various instruments and was actually an adaptation from something I had done in 2D a couple of months ago.

 ---
 ![inline](images/speech.gif)

-^ Speech recognition.
-Using the speech recognition API, you can get a transcript of what is said and then make massive switch/case statements to use the transcript as an input.
+^ I decided to make something that uses Speech recognition as a controller input.
+In this hack I set up a bunch of commands such as "move forward", "move left" and "tell a joke".

 ---
 ![inline](images/zombies.gif)

 ^ Zombie survival.
 Well this wasn't so much a use of web apis -- I just got frustrated trying to make a demo that used the gamepad API, and so decided to make this instead.
-For two days.
-Reticle based movement.
 The zombies move towards the player and when they get too close you die.
+You can move around by looking at the area you wish to move to and tapping the screen.

 ---
 ### Week 3
 ## UX of VR

-^ For the third week I focussed mainly on writing articles rather than creating demos
+^ For the third week I focussed mainly on writing VR UX articles rather than creating demos...

 ---
 ![](images/holiday1.jpg)